 Mechanism of Buffering Action

-To understand the mechanism of buffer action we can take the example of an acidic buffer that is made up of a weak acid like Acetic acid and its sodium salt Sodium acetate.
-In this acidic buffer, the solution will contain equimolar amounts of acetic acid and sodium acetate.
+To understand the mechanism of buffer action, we can take the example of an acidic buffer that is made up of a weak acid like acetic acid and its sodium salt, sodium acetate.
+In this acidic buffer, the solution contains equimolar amounts of acetic acid and sodium acetate.
 Usually, a large number of sodium ions (Na+), acetate ions (CH3COO–) and undissociated acetic acid molecules are present.

 The salt exists completely as ions.